General FAQs about MSA Program at CCSU

 A: The School of Business welcomes advanced level applicants from a broad range of abilities, interests and backgrounds to both the MSA and MBA programs.
 International applicants should also be aware of their additional requirements for admission.
 Click here for more information and to begin your application.

 Q: Do I have to take the GMAT or GRE?

 A: If you are a CCSU Accounting Grad with a GPA below 3.0 or if you are an Accounting Grad from another university you may be required to take the GMAT or the GRE.
-See the MSA Admission Requirements here or contact the MSA program director for details.
+See the MSA Admission Requirements here or contact the Associate Director of Graduate Programs for details.